shijieS/shijieS.github.io/_posts/post/2018-05-26-make-your-jekyll-support-latex.md

 - [How to use LaTex in Markdown](http://flennerhag.com/2017-01-14-latex/)
 - [Math block](https://kramdown.gettalong.org/syntax.html#math-blocks)

 I just cannot figure out, where to put these codes, even from the jekyll official way [Math support](https://jekyllrb.com/docs/extras/#math-support).
-Besides I also has a little worried about the outdated way.
+Besides I am also little worried about the outdated way.

-I can make sure two things:
+two things are sure:
 - In '_config.xml' file,  I should use kramdown engine
 {% highlight json %}
 markdown: kramdown